IceHe/lib/mac/initialize.md

 ## CLI Settings

+### 1Password

+1. Login the 1Password account or unlock the vaults from the cloud. _E.g. iCloud._

+_For logining the git services, such as GitHub, GitLab, Coding._

 ### SSH Key

 Add the public SSH key on Mac to the accounts of the git services.
-_E.g.: GitHub, GitLab, Coding…_

-_Advantage: No longer need to enter the username and password on the trusted devices_
+_Advantage: No longer need to enter the username and password on the trusted devices._

 Steps